 If your brand hasn’t made an Instagram account yet, it’s time to change that.
-Instagram is one of the fastest-growing social media platforms (it grew from 90 million users in 2013 to almost 1 billion users in 2018) and sees nearly 500 million active users every single day.
-Many brands have leveraged Instagram effectively to communicate with their target audience through posts, Instagram Stories, influencers, and of course, advertising.
+Instagram is one of the fastest-growing social media platforms (it grew from 90 million users in 2013 to almost 1 billion users in 2018) and sees nearly 1.386 billion active users every single day.
+Many brands have leveraged Instagram effectively to communicate with their target audience through posts, Instagram Stories, influencers, and, of course, advertising.

 Digital advertising on Instagram can be intimidating, even for those of us with some experience.
 There are seemingly endless options for goals, ad formats, placements, and more.
 But when done right, the payoff of digital advertising can be significant– advertisers can boost brand awareness, increase sales, and reach business goals.
 Learning how to successfully advertise through Instagram can be time consuming, especially for digital marketers with plenty else to do.